 - automatically guaranteed

-- available if you’ve already handed in your final assignment or sat your exam.
+- available if you have already handed in your final assignment or sat your exam.
 You must apply before you complete your assessment.

 You can apply for special consideration:

-- before your exam to sit for a deferred exam (up to five working days before your exam)
+- before your final assessment (up to five working days before)

-- if something exceptional happens on the day of your exam and you can’t attend (within two working days of your last exam)
+- if something exceptional happens on the day of your assessment (up to two days after your last final scheduled assessment)

-- by filling in a form and providing supporting documents as evidence of your situation.
+You'll need to fill in a form and provide documentary evidence of your situation.